 “Is he here?
 Is he seeing all of this?”
-Andre asks, referring to Voi’s clairvoyant handler as he knowingly runs a hand past her stockings, pausing on the garter straps.
+Andre asks, referring to Voi’s clairvoyant handler as he knowingly runs a hand up her nylon-sheathed thigh, pausing on the garter straps.

 She murmurs incoherent noises into his ear, struggling to make sense of words.
 Chamber music echoes off the walls—waltzes or trots or tangos.
 She forgets which.

 “Mmm…thought so,” Andre says anyway.
-He stares into Voi’s unfocused eyes, flipping a clip undone with his thumb.
+He stares into Voi’s unfocused eyes, undoing the garter clasps between his thumb and forefinger.
 Her pupils enlarge suddenly just as a gale bursts through the window.

 Andre curses, flinching away.

 Obliviously drinking in the fumes of ambrosia with another drag on her cigarette, Voi soon tosses her head back with a manic laugh as she allows herself to slip further from reality, no longer resisting Andre’s attempts to “parley.”
 All the while, the crowd continues dancing under the spell of the domesticated ball downstairs…

 Just then, Voi gasps then exhales.
 The wind begins to die down, as does her laughter.
 Instead, she starts to hum to a familiar tune from the ball, gently swaying her head from side to side.